Miradils-Blog/website/content/posts/DSA/leetcode/58/index.md

 ## [Solution](https://github.com/Miradils-Blog/dsa-problems-and-solutions/tree/main/leetcode/58-length-of-last-word)

-One would think that, this is an easy task, where you get the whole string, parse it and get the length of last word.
-It is correct, however, considering we are solving in C, there is even better way to do it.
-However, we are going to do in both aprroaches.
+One would think that this is an easy task, where you get the whole string, parse it, and get the length of the last word.
+It is correct, however, considering we are solving in C, there is a better way to do it.
+However, we are going to do both approaches.
 Even though it does not really matter in this case, considering input is read and parsed before passing it to the given function, we will explore both options.

 ### Approach 1: Parse string with `strtok`

 So, that's what comes to the mind first: parse by space, and get the last word and its length!
 So, let's do that.
-Remember that, parsing function in C is `strtok`:
+Remember that, the parsing function in C is `strtok`:

 ```C
 int lengthOfLastWord(char* s)